• Home

 How do I put the Lynk & Co 01 wipers in service position?

-Parked under the bonnet lip they won’t lift far enough — service mode raises them and protects the linkage.
+Parked, the arms sit under the bonnet lip and won’t swing up far enough.
+Forcing one risks bending the arm or chipping the paint.
+Service mode raises them clear and protects the linkage.

-If a wiper fault appears afterwards, look up the code on autodtcs.com.
+If a wiper-related warning appears afterwards, you can look up what the fault code means on autodtcs.com.

 Related Articles